allforabit/workspaces-starter-legacy/README.md

 # Yarn 2, Webpack 4, Typescript 3.9 Starter with ESlint + Prettier Support

-I created this simple repository since I found a severe lack of examples and explanations for various errors I came across whem trying to get things working.
+I created this simple repository since I found a severe lack of examples and explanations for various errors I came across when trying to get things working.
 Feel free to use it for new projects, or even just a code-based documentation like me because I'm forgetful.

 This is mostly for me, and over time I'll tweak this as I see fit over time for the best possible performance.
 I left web development for a long time to focus on Kotlin and Java so I forgot a lot about built tools, but I still have a favoritism for the bleeding edge.

-## TODO

-There are a handlful of optimisations and additions I need to add, performance and tooling wise for future projects.

-- Performance optimisations (will always need work)
-- Jest Testing

 ## Express